 Full of different quotations, some centuries old, from luminaries as diverse as George Elliot and Terry Pratchett, the chapter reflects a common ‘biophiliac’ assumption that as humans we all feel deeply bonded to the natural world.
-Certainly as individuals, it seems reasonable to say that people by and large clearly do appreciate the natural world around them.
-But it seems to me that the elephant in the room here is that this in no way captures the reality of our human relationship with the ‘pale blue dot’ that is our home.
+It seems reasonably uncontroversial to say that people generally do appreciate the natural world around them.
+But the elephant in the room here has to be the fact that this in no way captures the reality of our human relationship with the ‘pale blue dot’ that is our home.
 Put simply, whilst humanists – and many others – may wish to live ethically and sustainably, humans en masse by and large do not, or at least have not done so through much of human history.

-I will admit to my disappointment in the ‘The Little Book’ in this one respect, therefore: it seems to me that it really doesn’t matter if my children love to climb trees when so much evidence shows that the so-called anthropocene is a testimony to how we as human beings have moved through the earth for millennia – and continue to do so – to the huge detriment of, let’s say, at least 75% of other living organisms.
+I will admit to my disappointment in ‘The Little Book’ in this one respect, therefore: it seems to me that it really doesn’t matter if my children love to climb trees when so much evidence shows that the so-called anthropocene is a testimony to how we as human beings have moved through the earth for millennia – and continue to do so – to the huge detriment of, let’s say, at least 75% of other living organisms.

-But the human attributes that we as humanists see as beneficial – our capacity for reason, our ability to imagine new things, to find answers to the problems of living, our industry, our creativity – all these attributes are just as implicated in climate change (and, for that matter, in the creation of the inter-continental slave trade in the C17th and the atomic bomb in the C20th) as they are in the founding of modern liberal-democratic governments, in the writing of Plato’s Republic or Dawkin’s The Selfish Gene.
+But the human attributes that humanists see as beneficial – our human capacity for reason, our ability to imagine new things, to find answers to the problems of living, our industry, our creativity – all these attributes are just as implicated in climate change (and, for that matter, in the creation of the inter-continental slave trade in the C17th and the atomic bomb in the C20th) as they are in the founding of modern liberal-democratic governments, in the writing of Plato’s Republic or Dawkin’s The Selfish Gene.